Mentoring and consultations

 If the doubts that you have are the same as listed below, I can definitely help:

-- My child does not speak at all and is over the age of one
+- My child does not speak clearly and his/her speech is unintelligible

-- My child does not speak well and we do not understand what he/she want to say
+- My child does not speak well and we do not understand what he/she wants to say

 - My child is exposed to two languages but he/she is not yet talking